 Tag: math games

 In this post, we highlight how a game might be adapted so that it requires learners to make the particular distinction we want them to make.
 We also highlight the importance of first presenting this distinction to them.
+The original game is a memory game; the adapted game has to do with distinguishing left from right.

 Lost Cities is a game that offers opportunities for meaningful practice at varying levels of expertise—provided strategies are taught in meaningful ways.
+In particular, it offers a motivating context for practicing skip counting, making tens, and flexible re-grouping for adding two and three-digit numbers.